RosettaCommons/documentation/rosetta_basics/run-options.md

 <!-- --- title: Run Options -->

-Here is a list of common used output options.
+Here is a list of common/useful output options.
+Please see the full option list and the particular application you are using for more.

 Options control run operations
 ==============================